codefellows/setup-guide/system-setup/9-vscode.md

 `code .`

-VSCode should open up and show a list of files in the directory
+VSCode should open up and show a list of files in the current directory.

 ## All Users: Install VSCode Extensions

 1. To add extensions to VSCode, open up VSCode.
-On the bottom left hand side you will see a cog icon.
-Click this and select extensions.
-A side-bar will slide out and at the top you can search for the listed extensions below and click the green 'Install' button:
+On the bottom left hand side you will see a settings ("gear") icon.
+Click this, then click "Extensions".
+A side-bar will slide out and at the top you can search for the listed extensions below, and click the green 'Install' button for each:

 - live server
 - ESLint